giovadifiore/python-mylib/README.md

 Currently, the only supported libvirt method is `info`.

 #### Example of use
-This example establishes a connection to a libvirt daemon on the `foo` host and to calls the info method for a specified domain identified with `instance-00000f01`.
+This example establishes a connection to the libvirt daemon on the `foo` host and then calls the info method for a specified domain identified with `instance-00000f01`.
 This example uses TCP to communicate with the libvirt instance which is interfacing `qemu` domains.

 ```python
 libvirt = LibvirtWrapper()